DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

 Next, there's the optional `uses` step.
 If you're using an Action developed by someone else then this is where you'd state what it is.
-There can also be an optional `with` steps where you'd state the arguments for this action.
+There can also be an optional `with` step where you'd state the arguments for this action.
 We'll get into an example later.

 Alternatively, other steps may require the `run` step instead.
-This is where you'd put the actual commands you want the server to run, think of this as the commands that will run through a remote terminal, in this case on a Linux machine.
+This is where you'd put the actual commands you want the server to run, think of this as the commands that will run on a remote terminal, in this case on a Linux machine.

 ### Checkout master branch